Home

 Ben JeapesWelcome to the homepage of Ben Jeapes

 NEW: publication date 24th October 2024.
-Ordering links will soon be available.
-For more details see Ghostwriting Novels: A Guide for Ghostwriters and the Ghostwritten.
+Ordering links and more available at Ghostwriting Novels: A Guide for Ghostwriters and the Ghostwritten.

 Meanwhile, under my own name: